 Tom Schilling was born on February 10, 1982, in East Berlin.
 He grew up an only child in Berlin’s Mitte neighborhood.

 Schilling seemed to know early that his calling was in acting.
 As a preteen, he became involved with the Berliner Ensemble theater company.
 A couple of years later, in 1996, he made his on-screen debut with an appearance on a German television series.

 Tod den Hippies!!
 Es lebe der Punk!

-If you’re in Germany, you may want to save the date for March 26, 2015, and then go to the movies.
-Tod den Hippies!!
-Es lebe der Punk! is the new film from Oskar Roehler (who also directed films like Jew Suss: Rise and Fall, Elementarteilchen, and Quellen des Lebens) starring Schilling as a teen looking for adventure and excitement.
-Set in the legendary West Berlin of the 1980s, the film follows the underground scene of sex, drugs and rock ‘n’ roll.
-Sorry, make that sex, drugs and punk.
-It’s a brash comedy that does not hold back.
+The 2015 film Tod den Hippies!!
+Es lebe der Punk! from Oskar Roehler (who also directed films like Jew Suss: Rise and Fall, Elementarteilchen, and Quellen des Lebens) stars Schilling as a teen looking for adventure and excitement.
+Set in the legendary West Berlin of the 1980s, the film follows the underground scene of sex, drugs, and rock ‘n’ roll.
+Sorry, make that sex, drugs, and punk.
+It’s a brash and in-your-face comedy that does not hold back.

 Unsere Mütter, unsere Väter